The 15 Best Places to Visit in Costa Rica in 2023

 Surf is becoming more and more popular here, mainly because there’s a rare offering of beginner-friendly waves that work best in the winter months when the Pacific side of the country is smaller.
 Expect a handful of well-rated surf schools and surf camps to match.

-Then there’s the trump card: The Cahuita National Park.
+Then there’s the special Cahuita National Park.
 Spread over large swathes of coral gardens out at sea and a small pocket of coastal jungle on the headland to the south of town, it’s a world for both hikers and snorkelers.
 Dive under to meet sea cucumbers and manta rays.
 Stay dry and you’ll wander paths that echo with the calls of howler monkeys.

 How to get to Costa Rica?